-They are from the Air Quality Index, shown above.
+They are from the Air Quality Index, shown here.
 We compare the monitored data against the Air Quality Index, a color-coded scale that EPA developed to help the public understand daily air pollution forecasts and protect themselves.
 Each color provides a specific warning about the risk associated with air pollution in that range.
 Learn more about the Air Quality Index.
-Find more information about the amount of pollution at each range in the Methodology.

 - How do we calculate the grades?

 In our analysis of ozone and short-term levels of particle pollution, we assign increasing weights to the days when air pollution levels reach the higher ranges to calculate our grades.
 We add those together and calculate the weighted average, then assign grades based on that weighted average.
 For year-round levels of particle pollution, we use annual average levels calculated by EPA.
 For more details, view our methodology.